Jack and Diane have been married for forty-three years.

 He started getting up late, spending more time in his PJ’s, and had zero ambition.

-He just spent his days eating, sleeping, watching TV and boring Dianne with mind-numbing conversation.
+His days consisted of eating, sleeping, watching TV and boring Dianne with mind-numbing conversation.

 Worst of all, he started invading Diane’s space around the house and it drove her nuts!